- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 Verkhovyna-Bystra [Верховина-Быстрая] is nearly 4 times bigger than Lubnya.
 It counts for over 820 inhabitants.
 Beyond the village we could see an eastern ridge of Polonyna Bukovska [Буковецька полонина], belonging to Eastern Bieszczady Mts [Схі́дні Беща́ди], which is separated by Uzhok Pass [Ужоцький перевал] from a western part with Kinchyk Bukovski [Kińczyk Bukowski] mountain.
 In the stretch of Polonyna Bukovska [Буковецька полонина], the highest peak of Bieszczady is situated.
 This is the Pikuj [Пікуй] (1406m.a.s.l), which is the rightmost, partially hidden summit with a pinnacle on the top (Pic.
 63).
 Worth to mention is also a Starostyna [Старостина] summit (1229m.a.s.l.), located more or less in the middle and the Drogobytskyy Stone [Дрогобицький Камінь](1186m.a.s.l.) leftmost peak with small patches of mountain meadow on the top.

 If you look carefully at the picture above, you can see another village located further down from Verkhovyna-Bystra.
-This is Volosianka [Волосянка] village, known from a train station, where tourists usually terminate their scenic journey through Uzhok Pass from Sianki [Сянки].
+This is Volosianka [Волосянка] village, known for a train station, where tourists usually terminate their scenic journey through Uzhok Pass from Sianki [Сянки].
 The village has quite a prominent orthodox church seen from the distance (Pic.
 65).